PlayStation (Beetle PSX HW)¶

 RetroArch database(s) that are associated with the Beetle PSX HW core:

-The Beetle PSX HW core's directory name is 'Beetle PSX HW'
+The Beetle PSX HW core's library name is 'Beetle PSX HW'

 The Beetle PSX HW core saves/loads to/from these directories.